 There are many techniques available for preventing inventory shrinkage, including:

-- Fencing off the warehouse
+- Fencing off and locking the warehouse

 - Preventing anyone except warehouse staff from entering the warehouse